scarletdeathx/deathos/README.md

 Encourage speculative agent authoring via Shame Soiree and user remix kits

+ZKEVM with Biometric Prover integration.

 Why Participate

 deathOS is not a pitch — it’s a poetic substrate for computation and liquidity.
 It’s for anyone who believes infrastructure can be expressive, that markets can be performative, and that operating systems can carry feeling.
 Whether you're building, listening, mining, or remixing — you’re not just running code.
-You're joining a ritual.
+You're joining a ritual, developing a shared secret between the performance artist, the art, and the purveyor.

 License